Move Electric Rating: four stars out of five

-The bZ4X will launch with two powertrain options: a front-mounted single motor that produces 150kW, and the only version we’ve tested so far: a twin-motor all-wheel-drive version that has a total output of 160kW.
+The bZ4X will launch with two powertrain options: a front-mounted single motor that produces 150kW, and a twin-motor all-wheel-drive version that has a total output of 160kW.
 And no, that’s not a typo: the AWD version uses two 80kW motors, so is only marginally more powerful.

 So why doesn’t the twin-motor set-up offer substantially more oomph?
 Because, Toyota says, the focus wasn’t on increasing the power but on offering extra torque (248lb ft compared to 195lb ft) and the off-road ability that is afforded by an all-wheel-drive system.
 The system has been tuned to optimise power consumption.

 That off-road ability comes at a cost in terms of range, though: the single motor has an official economy of 317 miles, compared to 286 miles for the AWD.
-That said, Toyota did note that you are unlikely to always see that range, and higher-spec models on 20in tyres such as our test car will likely achieve closer to 210 miles.
+That said, Toyota did note that you are unlikely to always see that range, and higher-spec models on 20in tyres will likely achieve closer to 210 miles.

 Whichever powertrain you choose, the electricity is stored in a 96-cell, 71.4kWh battery, which can be fast-charged at speeds of up to 150kW.
 At launch, the machine will launch with a 6.6kWh on-board charger, although near the end of this year a more competitive 11kW unit will be fitted as standard.